szig97/project-2/README.md

 Flask
 HTML (Jeannaej, Sam)

+# How to populate the database:
+1. Clone the 'trulia-real-estate' repository onto your computer.
+2. Open pgAdmin and create a new database called 'real_estate_db.'
+3. Open a query tool in 'real_estate_db' and navigate to the root directory of the 'etl-challenge' repository.
+4. Select the file 'queries.sql.'
+5. Run the create table code to create the 'trulia_real_estate' table.
+6. Run the create table code to create the 'locations' table.
+7. Run `select * from trulia_real_estate` and `select * from locations` to ensure that the tables were created.
+8. Open a Jupyter Notebook in the 'etl-challenge' repository.
+Create a text file called 'config.py.'
+In this file, save your pgAdmin password as 'password'.
+9. Open ‘real_estate_etl.ipynb.' and run all the cells.

 # 1. What does the distribution of Price/SQft/Bed/Bath look like in the country/state?
 (Andy)
 Leaflet Map